0xaa4eb/ulyp/README.md

 Whenever methods with name `save` and class name `**.HibernateShowcase` (inheritors including) are called, recording will start.
-The data is dropped to the specified file.
+The data is written to the specified file which can later be opened in the UI.

 ## Similar projects